Python SDK

 💡

-For security, set TURINGPULSE_API_KEY as an environment variable instead of hardcoding.
+For security, set TP_API_KEY as an environment variable instead of hardcoding.
+The SDK also supports TP_WORKFLOW_NAME and TP_ENDPOINT.

 Basic Instrumentation